 The entertainment: Really, it’s impossible to be bored here.
 There are entertainment options for all ages, including a permanent ballet, opera, symphony and theater companies, dozens of top-notch museums, and so much more.
 Don’t forget that Houston is home to NASA's Johnson Space Center, too.

-The food: Houston has 11,000 restaurants (and counting!), which serve every type of cuisine you could think of, both brick-and-mortar establishments and food trucks.
-It’s not just BBQ and Tex-Mex (though you’re missing out if you haven’t tried these cuisines here).
+The food: Houston has 11,000 restaurants (and counting!), which serve every type of cuisine you could think of, including brick-and-mortar establishments and food trucks.
+It’s not just bar-b-que and Tex-Mex (though you’re missing out if you haven’t tried these cuisines here).
+While you will find no shortage of great inexpensive and high-end bar-b-que and Tex-Mex, you will also find restaurants representing just about every cuisine in the world as well as innovative fusions resulting from interactions between Houston's diverse populations.

 The sports: Sports fans, you’ll never wait too long for the next game.
 You’ll find plenty of professional and college sports here.